InlandGalaxy/LILI_Editor/README.md

 # LILI_Editor
-This an Editor for my LILI Text Format.
+This an Editor for my LILI Text Format and other formats.
+It's like a pro version of GalaxyWrite.

 <img src="https://user-images.githubusercontent.com/65157905/122523342-32339a80-d017-11eb-9c06-8fd8b5aed2bc.png" width="250" height="250">